-4.1 The main issue for consideration within the report is whether the Council should continue to operate during 2015/16 a Local Council Tax Support Scheme along the lines that have been applied since 2013/14.
-The report outlines the issues that need to be taken into account when considering the recommendation that the Council should effectively continue to operate the current scheme in 2014/15.
+4.1 The main issue for consideration within the report is whether the Council should continue to operate during 2016/17 a Local Council Tax Support Scheme along the lines that have been applied since 2013/14.
+The report outlines the issues that need to be taken into account when considering the recommendation that the Council should effectively continue to operate the current scheme into 2016/17.